joemoose/psiops/docs/combat.md

 !!! example

 An operator crouches behind a 55-gallon drum.
-The cover is rated medium, granting *advantage* on defense rolls and blocking 1 point of damage.
-The operator wears tier-3 ballistic body armor (3 armor rating) and a helmet (+1 armor), resulting in a damage reduction of *3* rather than 4 because the helmet’s +1 bonus to the armor rating exceeds the maximum 3-point damage reduction.
-If hit by hostile fire, the total damage reduction would be 3 (armor) + 1 (medium cover) = 4 points.
+The cover is rated hard, granting *advantage* on defense rolls and reducing damage by 1 point.
+The operator wears tier-3 ballistic body armor (3 armor rating) and a helmet (+1 armor), resulting in a damage reduction of *3* rather than 4 because the helmet’s +1 bonus to the armor rating exceeds the personal protective system’s 3-point damage-reduction maximum.
+If hit by hostile fire, the total damage reduction would be 3 (armor) + 1 (hard cover) = 4 points.

 Continuing the example, assume the operator is attacked with a flamethrower.
-Ballistic body armor and helmets do not reduce this type of damage, but cover still does.
+Ballistic body armor and helmets do not reduce this type of damage, but hard cover still does.
 The total damage reduction would be 1 point.

 ## Suppressing Fire